Powered Pallet Truck (Rider) Training

 PPT (rider) refresher training

-Periodic refresher training is for experienced operators who hold an accredited certificate.
+Periodic PPT refresher training is for experienced operators who hold an accredited certificate.

 PPT (rider) conversion training

-Where operators already hold a PPT (rider) certificate and wish to qualify on a similar machine.
+Where operators already hold a certificate on a similar machine and wish to qualify on PPT (rider).

 Delivering the best for your buisiness